ChasingUX/jesse-site/source/work/community.md

 </div> -->

 ##Consuming Tutorial Content
-The core of the DigitalOcean community lies with tutorial content and the reading experience.
+The core of the [DigitalOcean Community](https://www.digitalocean.com/community/) lies with tutorial content and the reading experience.
 As the majority of content-consumers come from Google search results, the reading experience must be optimized for quick and easy consumption.
 Users are presented with a distraction free, easy to follow tutorial with tools such as tables of contents and multi-lingual translations.

 <a class="enlarge border" href="/assets/images/projects/community/tutorial-single.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/community/tutorial-single.jpg">